I just want my old body back.

 3. Keep it all written down in the same place.

-Last, but definitely not least, make sure that your calorie log and exercise plan is written down in the same notebook.
+Last, but definitely not least, make sure that your calorie log and exercise plan is written down in the same notebook or better yet use an app like Fooducate.

 Keeping track of your postpartum weight loss journey in a specific notebook will make it easier to stay consistent and follow thru with the accomplishing the goals you set.